SebastienKeroack/sebastienkeroack-portfolio/docs/INSTALLATION-GUIDE-FOR-WINDOWS.md

      $htdocsDir = Join-Path (Split-Path $phpDir -Parent) "htdocs"
      ```
    - _Note_: This step is optional if you already know the location of the `htdocs` directory.
+   - _Note_: If you just installed PHP or XAMPP, you may need to restart **Windows PowerShell** so the `php` command is available in your terminal.

 2. **Clone the Repository**: